thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

-This file contains environment-specific values for the PetStore_Routing_Alias alias which is already overwritten by the global aliases.json file in the apis root folder.
+This file contains environment-specific values for the PetStore_Routing_Alias alias which is already overwritten by the global aliases.json file in the /playground/apis root folder.
 The build pipeline will detect this and return with an error message.

 ### alias-not-found